 Simon earned his doctorate degree at the University of Michigan, where he studied with Michael Daugherty and Evan Chambers.
 He has also received degrees from Georgia State University and Morehouse College.
 Additionally, he studied in Baden, Austria at the Hollywood Music Workshop with Conrad Pope and at New York University’s Film Scoring Summer Workshop.

-Carlos Simon, Jr. is a member of many music organizations including ASCAP, where he was honored as one of the “Composers to Watch” in 2015.
+Carlos Simon, Jr. is a member of many music organizations including ASCAP (American Society of Composers, Authors and Publishers), where he was honored as one of the “Composers to Watch” in 2015 and will take part in the ASCAP Film Music Workshop in Los Angeles, California in 2019.
 He is also an honorary member of Phi Mu Alpha Music Sinfonia Fraternity and a member of the National Association of Negro Musicians, Society of Composers International, and Pi Kappa Lambda Music Honor Society.
 His compositions have been published by the Gregorian Institute of America (GIA) Publications and Hal Leonard Publications.